All Categories

 The D QUAD Foot-Type is a moderately over-pronated foot-type.
 This foot-type occurs when a Compensated Rearfoot Varus exists with a normal or neutral forefoot alignment.
 The E QUAD foot-Type is one of the most unique looking feet, often with a reverse-lasted foot shape.
 This foot-type is the result of a combined Uncompensated Rearfoot Varus, coupled with a large Rigid Forefoot Varus.

-Bodypoint® center-pull four point padded hip belt with push button buckle attaches to the wheelchair in four places to assure that the pelvis does not move from an aligned, stable position and stays securely against the seat and back supports.
-Bodypoint center-pull padded hip belt has primary straps which help position the belt and secondary straps anchor the belt in position to prevent it from riding up into the abdomen or twisting.
-Bodypoint four-point padded hip belt has center-pull which adjusts from the center of the belt.
+Center-pull four point padded hip belt with push button buckle attaches to the wheelchair in four places to assure that the pelvis does not move from an aligned, stable position and stays securely against the seat and back supports.